Symmetries of order four on K3 surfaces: The fixed locus

 Since $\tr (\sigma^*|H^2(X,\IR))=r-l$, then:

-Using the relation $n=2\alpha+4$, this gives the two expressions for $\alpha$ in the statement. \end{proof} We now provide a similar result in case $\sigma^2$ is symplectic. \begin{pro} Let $\sigma$ be a non-symplectic automorphism of order four on a K3 surface $X$ such that $\sigma^2$ is symplectic.
-Then $\Fix(\sigma)$ is empty and $r=6, l=8, m=4$. \end{pro} \begin{proof} Since $\sigma$ has symplectic square, then the local action of $\sigma$ at a fixed point is of the following type:
+Using the relation $n=2\alpha+4$ we obtain the two expressions for $\alpha$ in the statement. \end{proof} We now provide a similar result in case $\sigma^2$ is symplectic. \begin{pro} Let $\sigma$ be a non-symplectic automorphism of order four on a K3 surface $X$ such that $\sigma^2$ is symplectic.
+Then $\Fix(\sigma)$ contains $n\leq 8$ isolated fixed points and the possible values of the triple $(r,l,n)$ are

-The holomorphic Leftschetz formula immediately gives that $n=0$ since $\sigma^*=-id$ on $H^{2,0}(X)$.
-Moreover, the topological Lefschetz formula gives that $l-r=2$.
-Since the invariant lattice of a symplectic involution has rank $14$, \cite{Nikulin1}, then $l+r=14$, so that $l=8, r=6$ and $2m=22-14=8$. \end{proof}
+\end{pro} \begin{proof} The fixed locus of the symplectic involution $\sigma^2$ is given by $8$ points \cite{Nikulin1}.
+Thus $\sigma$ fixes at most $n\leq 8$ points.
+Moreover, the topological Lefschetz formula gives that $n=2+r-l$.
+Since the invariant lattice of a symplectic involution has rank $14$ by \cite{Nikulin1}, then $l+r=14$.
+This gives the statement. \end{proof}

-\begin{example} Consider the following family of quartics surfaces in $\IP^3$:
+\begin{example} Consider the following family of quartics in $\IP^3$:

-The generic element $X_a$ of the family is a smooth quartic surface, hence a K3 surface, and carries the order four automorphism:
+The generic element $X_{a}$ of the family is a smooth quartic surface, hence a K3 surface, and carries the order four automorphism:

 which has no fixed points and whose square fixes the eight intersection points between $X_a$ and the lines $x_0=x_1=0$, $x_2=x_3=0$.
-Since the space of matrices in $\rm GL_3(\IC)$ commuting with $\sigma$ has dimension $4$, then the family has $10-4=6$ moduli. \end{example}
+Since the space of matrices in $\rm GL_4(\IC)$ commuting with $\sigma$ has dimension $4$, then the family has $10-4=6$ moduli.

-\begin{pro} Let $\sigma$ be a non-symplectic automorphism of order four on a K3 surface $X$.
-Then $S(\sigma)$ is a hyperbolic sublattice of $\Pic(X)$.